-Over the past 29 years we’ve created simple, low-risk investment strategies that average wage earners can use to build a solid asset base and strong passive income stream to provide a financially secure retirement.
-This is achieved with two unique types of residential property:
+Over the past 30 years we’ve created simple, low-risk investment strategies that average wage earners can use to build a solid asset base and strong passive income stream to provide a financially secure retirement.
+This is achieved with three unique types of residential property:

 - Dual Occupancy Homes – these generate strong Cashflow Positive returns.

-- Duplexes – these offer the potential to make up to $130,000 Instant Equity.
+- Duplexes – these are usually Cashflow Positive and offer the potential to make up to $130,000 Instant Equity.

-Consider the superior benefits these homes provide compared to traditional houses, units or townhouses:
+Consider the superior benefits these homes provide compared to ordinary houses, units or townhouses:

 Here’s what the Australian Securities and Investments Commission (ASIC) says about buying a negatively geared property versus one that is positively geared…